 Academic Centers and Special Programs: The NYLS academic centers are an important part of New York Law School’s efforts to bridge theory and practice.
 These hubs of specialized study offer regular opportunities for exchange among the students, experienced faculty, and expert practitioners.
 The Law School also offers several special programs:

-- Students who perform in the top 15 percent of their law school class after their first year enter the John Marshall Harlan Scholars Program, a rigorous academic honors program that asks each Harlan Scholar to affiliate with a Center.
+- Students who perform in the top 15 percent of their law school class after their first year enter the John Marshall Harlan Scholars Program, a rigorous academic honors program that invites each Harlan Scholar to affiliate with a Center.
 In addition, Harlan Scholars are granted scholarship funding and a position of the New York Law School Law Review.

 - The Dean’s Leadership Council invites 1L students who perform in the top 25 percent of their class during their first semester, or later in the overall first year, to take part in a special series of dialogues with the Dean and top city leaders in law, business, and government.